couchbaselabs/sdk-rfcs/rfc/0078-zone-aware-replica-reads.md

 - The User must consult server documentation regarding setting up balanced cluster for efficient usage of the feature.
 Number of the replicas and number of the groups have to be carefully selected.

-- At the moment of writing this RFC, the transactions spec does not describe Read-Replica API, but when it will be implemented, it must follow this spec and expose Zone-Aware-Replica-Read options.

 # Open Questions